Sun Herong

-Sun Herong (孙和荣; born July 1957) is a lieutenant general of the Chinese People's Liberation Army Air Force (PLAAF).
+Sun Herong (孙和荣; born July 1957) is a lieutenant general of China's People's Liberation Army Air Force (PLAAF).
 He has been commander of the Eastern Theater Command Air Force and deputy commander of the Eastern Theater Command since February 2016.
 Prior to that, he served as commander of the Jinan Military Region Air Force and deputy commander of the Jinan MR from 2012 to 2016.

 Biography

 Sun Herong was born in July 1957 in Guangrao, Shandong Province.
 He graduated from the PLA Air Force Engineering University.